 This method delivered measurable benefits as companies used it to escape from an ocean of paper.
 It reduced storage costs and enabled organizations to back up documents more easily.
 It also made research more efficient by letting employees quickly retrieve documents.

 However, this generation of document management only took companies so far in their quest for efficiency.
-Organizations typically digitized documents towards the end of their lifecycle, when the focus switched to keeping information for reference.
+Organizations typically only used document digitization towards the end of a document’s lifecycle, when the focus switched to keeping information for reference.
 While this saved employees time rifling through paper archives, they still found themselves shuffling paper when working on current tasks.

 Since then, we’ve seen upgrades in document management tools and techniques, fueled by better storage, increasingly open software, and more recently, a dramatic increase in computing power.

 The nineties is where the second generation of electronic document management, called capture-to-process, came into play.
 It shifted the digitization of documents earlier in their lifecycle, enabling employees to use the electronic versions in everyday tasks.

 This accelerated the benefits of document digitization.
 Scanning documents and recognizing their text slashed data entry times, reduced workflow queues, and lowered document-driven process costs.
 Sending documents electronically also made it possible to share them more quickly for approval, accelerating business processes.

 This generation of document management was able to be used in industries that had struggled for years with cumbersome paperwork, placing document management technology squarely in the mainstream.
 New applications included everything from invoice processing to the approval of insurance policies and the processing of claims.